kyberdrb/installed_packages_linux/README.md

     When you click at the Blueman applet, turn on the Bluetooth, and then click on the applet immediately after, then the Blueman applet doesn't respond to clicking.
 Restarting the panel with `xfce4-panel --restart` makes the applet clickable again.
 [Source](https://askubuntu.com/questions/891208/restart-xfce-panel-in-xubuntu/891209#891209)

-* qemu qemu-arch-extra virt-manager ebtables dnsmasq bridge-utils edk2-ovmf -> generic virtualizer
+* qemu qemu-arch-extra virt-manager ebtables dnsmasq bridge-utils edk2-ovmf cockpit cockpit-machines virt-viewer - operating system virtualization
-    - `libvirt` - virtualization backend
+    - - `virt-manager` - GUI
-    - `dnsmasq` - internet connection sharing with the virtual machine, i.e. with the _guest_ system
+    - `ebtables dnsmasq bridge-utils` - internet connection sharing with the virtual machine, i.e. with the _guest_ system
     - `edk2-ovmf` - UEFI support
-    - `virt-manager` - GUI
+    - `cockpit cockpit-machines` - simpler virtual machines management
+    - `virt-viewer` - sharper, less blurred, image and fonts, of the virtual screen from the virtual machine - Desktop viewer for Cockpit
     - Configuration:
-      - Enable QEMU/KVM server as daemon
+      - Enable QEMU/KVM server as daemon - deamon serves as a server that is doing all the backend operations

               sudo systemctl enable libvirtd.service
               sudo systemctl start libvirtd.service